Welcome to Ignite Prism

 - All access is continually logged and audited on a per-request basis

-Prism uses Amazon Web Services to handle data storage with Identify and Access Management (IAM), an industry-leading secure cloud storage:
+Prism uses Amazon Web Services to handle data storage with Identify and Access Management (IAM), industry-leading secure cloud storage:

 - The IAM system manages what Prism does in the cloud (using EC2) and how we store our data (S3)